MISSING COLOR IN THE STREETS

 His time was limited so we wandered outside the clothing room, of the Museo de Trajes Regionales (Museum of Traditional Costume), after the presentation, to find 2-3 other small rooms crowded with gifts given to him by clients, including a deck of playing cards embroidered with silk.
 In the background, we heard the silence of a wailing child soften to a barely audible whimper under the touch of the curandero.
 Burns are common here, cocinas (kitchens) being what they are.
 Others were waiting.
 We moved on.

 We spent day 4 in the city.
 Our first stop was at the home and studio of Alberto Lopez Gomez.
-Alberto is a 27-year-old gay man who has made a name for himself in Sweden and New York, as well as his native Mexico, by tweaking the styles just a bit, yet maintaining their integrity.
+Alberto is a 27-year-old man who has made a name for himself in Sweden and New York, as well as his native Mexico, by tweaking the styles just a bit, yet maintaining their integrity.
 “Cultural appropriation” (use of designs without giving credit to the originator) is somewhat of a topic in the textile world at this point so Norma asked Alberto to give his thoughts.
-He doesn’t mind, he told us, because at least people know the artisans exist.
+“At least people know we exist,” he told us.
+All the same, he holds his designs close as part of his village (Aldama) identity.

 On the Tuesday before we left our local tour guide, Gaby Yaz, gave a clear, detailed presentation on the Zapatista Movement (EZLN) that became public in 1994 and continues to this day, though with profound changes.
 I won’t delve into it here but just know that the initial battle, accompanied by unforgettable images of renegades wearing balaclavas and carrying guns, was about regaining the indigenous people’s native land that the government had taken from them.
 Today they say “Our weapon is our voice” as they work to maintain hold of their land and support women’s and indigenous rights.
 Little shops of goods to support their cause exist all over the city as the Zapatistas live scattered throughout some of the mountain villages.
 Upon entering some of those villages we encountered their signs – black with a red star and others with a list of expected behaviors, ie, no drinking or driving over 20km/hr, etc.